huggingface/blog/bertin.md

 In order to train BERTIN, we used the Spanish subset of the open-sourced mC4 dataset. mC4 is a multilingual variant of the C4, the Colossal, Cleaned version of Common Crawl's web crawl corpus.
 While C4 was used to train the T5 text-to-text Transformer models, mC4 comprises natural text in 101 languages drawn from the public Common Crawl web-scrape and was used to train mT5, the multilingual version of T5.

 The Spanish portion of mC4 (mC4-es) contains about 416 million samples and 235 billion words in approximately 1TB of uncompressed data.

-Unfortunately, we did not have access to the private dataset from the Spanish National Library, which is, to the best of our knowledge, the largest language dataset of its kind and has been used to train other Spanish language models.

 ## Being efficient: Introducing perplexity sampling